Damtev/ITMO_HOMEWORKS/README.md

 # ITMO_HOMEWORKS
-Java, C++ and Web homeworks in ITMO
+Java, C++ and Web homeworks at ITMO university